I am a big journaling fan. You might even call me a journal addict!

 - Make it a free-for-all journal!
 This is pretty much what I do.
 I use all of the above and just write it down as it comes to me.
 I write my thoughts, my ideas, things I’m GRATEFUL for, quotes that I heard that inspire me, intentions, articles from newspapers that speak to me, doodles, things that I’m proud of for doing that day, …..you get the drift.
 I have fun looking back on them from time to time to see where my head was on that particular day.
 Plus, I forget things….so looking back at them is helpful to remind me of that amazing quote I read or to remind myself that I accomplished something pretty cool that day!
 In my journal I have photos, receipts from great things I experienced, stickers, quotes, movies that people recommend to me (I ALWAYS forget them if I don’t write them down!), major events that happened on that particular day….the sky’s the limit!

 Do not feel daunted.
 Nobody is going to read this journal….it is yours and yours alone.
 Nobody is checking your spelling.
 Nobody is critiquing your handwriting or your grammar.
 It exists simply as a way for you to love yourself and exercise self-care.
 Writing in a journal is a mindful activity that exists between you, your pencil, and your paper.
 It slows us down enough to have us think about our day and our lives without anything else interfering.
+It is good for our emotional health which, in turn, helps us with our overall wellness.
 We deserve that and are more than worthy of it.